CloudCannon/bookshop/readme.md

 >```

 ## Bookshop Renderer
-The bookshop renderer can be used to browse components in a location you define on your website.
+The Bookshop renderer can be used to browse the components within your Bookshop.
+This package doesn't host a storybook-style application, but is designed to embed in any location on your website.
 The renderer can be found on npm at [@bookshop/renderer](https://www.npmjs.com/package/@bookshop/renderer).

 >#### `package.json`
 >```json